 It's In The Pudding: How To Earn Social Proof

 Trust.
 It’s hard to get pretty much anywhere without commanding it.
 No matter how good your product, service, or content may be, it’s only as valuable as it's perceived.
 So how can you get people to trust, value, and ultimately invest in your expertise?
-For that you need to know how to earn social proof.
+For that you need to know how to earn social proof, and use it as part of your overall B2B social media strategy.

 Here are 12 ways to improve social proof and compel a captive audience.